metapolator/metapolator/CONTRIBUTING.md

 ## Further Reading

-The contribution guide of nodejs covers most aspects of what we do pretty well: <https://nodejs.org/en/docs/>

-There's also a textbook guide to collaborative libre licensed projects at <http://producingoss.com>
+A great guide to collaborative libre licensed projects is at <http://producingoss.com>